Updated April 3rd, 2026

 • Hours: can be scheduled to accommodate school (i.e., evening hours)

-These levels of treatment consisting of multidisciplinary approaches address the multitude of aspects of your teen’s mental health while maintaining home life and important social connections.
+These levels of treatment consisting of multidisciplinary approaches, address the multitude of aspects of your teen’s mental health while maintaining home life and important social connections.

 Mood swings are natural, and to some degree, expected throughout the teenage years.
-So how do you know if what your child is experiencing warrants an outpatient mental health program like a PHP program or IOP program?
+So how do you know if what your child is experiencing warrants an outpatient mental health program like a PHP or IOP program?
 These mental health treatment programs are generally a good fit for teenagers who don’t present immediate danger to themselves or others but still require more support than weekly therapy sessions.

 Additionally, an outpatient mental health program may be a good fit if your child has not had success or fully responded to other types of treatment.
 Taking a look at how much your teen’s mental health concerns interfere with their daily life, relationships, school or social lives can be a great indicator to assess appropriateness.

-Check to see if your teen deals with stress and anxiety, if they report feeling anxious, feeling depressed, or you notice them going through any form of emotional dysregulation or behavioral challenges (self harm, social withdrawal, anger, stress, & more)
+Check to see if your teen deals with stress and anxiety, if they report feeling anxious, feeling depressed, or you notice them going through any form of emotional dysregulation or behavioral challenges (self-harm, social withdrawal, anger, stress, & more)

 The following include but are not limited to common experiences: